linuxlawson/mintain/README.md

 Choosing 'n' (no) will simply skip over this command and continue with rest of program.

 Added:
- -Option to update again, 'IF' upgrades were available (prompts)
+  * Option to update again, 'IF' upgrades were available (prompts)
- -Timer
+  * Timer

    Update: Commented out (removed) 'trash-empty' command as it only work with 'trash-cli' installed.